 The right choice usually depends on:

-- Your brick/render colour
+- Your brick or render colour

 - Roofline and guttering